 The Medicaid Buy-in for Working People with Disabilities (MBI-WPD) is a special program for individuals with disabilities under age 65 who have work income.
 Under MBI-WPD, individuals are eligible for full Medicaid benefits at much higher incomes than individuals who are not working.
 The income limit is 250% of the Federal Poverty Line, after more than half of gross earned income is disregarded.
 This allows them to earn more income without the risk of losing health coverage.

 The official State website on this program has basic information, including the current income and resource limits which change every year with the Federal Poverty Line.
-2017 Levels are at GIS 17 MA/005: Federal Poverty Levels --Attachment II - NON-MAGI POPULATION
+Current levels are in Box 3 in the Medicaid Income and Resource Levels Chart.

 Applications for MBI-WPD should include the usual components of a Medicaid application, as well as proof of disability, proof of employment, and two additional forms: